frestr/lgs3xxp-poectrl/README.md

 # LGS3XXP PoE Control

-Manage the state of of Power-over-Ethernet (PoE) ports on Linksys LGS3XXP smart switches (LGS308P, LGS318P, LGS326P) -- without having to use the Web UI.
+Manage the state of Power-over-Ethernet (PoE) ports on a Linksys LGS3XXP smart switch (LGS308P, LGS318P, LGS326P) -- without having to use the Web UI!

 > [!NOTE]
 > Only the LGS308P (8-port) model has been tested.
 Feel free to make a new issue on GitHub if you